meelgroup/approxmc-cert/certcheck/README.md

 c Generating random bits: 891
 ```

-Next, use `approxmc` with certification enabled to generate a certificate file:
+Next, use `approxmc` (from this forked repository) with certification enabled to generate a certificate file:

 ```
 approxmc --arjun 0 --randbits example.rand --cert example.cert ../example.cnf
 ```

-Finally, run `certcheck`
+Finally, run `certcheck_cnf_xor` on the certificate with access to the unsatisfiability checker.

 ```
 certcheck_cnf_xor 8//10 2//10 ../example.cnf example.rand example.cert check_unsat_cms.sh
 ```

-This should give output similar to the following:
+This should produce output similar to the following:

 ```
 c using eps: 4/5